phoenixthrush/AniWorld-Downloader/README.md

 <a id="readme-top"></a>
 # AniWorld Downloader

 AniWorld Downloader is a command-line tool built to download and stream anime content from [aniworld.to](https://aniworld.to).
 With it, you can grab single episodes, download entire seasons, and organize files into neatly structured folders.
-It’s cross-platform, so it works on Windows, macOS, and Linux for a smooth experience across all major OSes.
+It's cross-platform, so it works on Windows, macOS, and Linux for a smooth experience across all major OSes.

 ![Downloads](https://img.shields.io/pypi/dm/aniworld?label=Downloads&color=blue)
 ![License](https://img.shields.io/pypi/l/aniworld?label=License&color=blue)